-• Teachers shall discuss acceptable and inappropriate use with students at the beginning of the year and prior to each exercise.

-• Students will use devices only when directed during teacher-selected activities.

-• Students shall only use the device during authorized times and shall refrain from using a device when others are presenting, when others are talking, or when the teacher is talking to the entire class.

-• Students are not expected to have a device to use as we do have other avenues to gain knowledge and information through other sources (books, textbooks, magazines, iPad, chrome books /etc.).

-- Students will adhere to the District Guidelines for acceptable use. - Students will use devices for educational purposes only.
+- Teachers shall discuss acceptable and inappropriate use with students at the beginning of the year and prior to each exercise. - Students will use devices only when directed during teacher-selected activities. - Students shall only use the device during authorized times and shall refrain from using a device when others are presenting, when others are talking, or when the teacher is talking to the entire class. - Students shall use dedicated student devices under the guidance of the classroom teacher to support instruction.
+Student devices promote technology integration to enhance the learning environment but are not the only avenue to gain knowledge and information (books, textbooks, magazines, etc.). - Students will adhere to the District Guidelines for acceptable use. - Students will use devices for educational purposes only.

-- Students are only to use devices in classes participating in the BYOT program. - Students must connect to the District sponsored network when using a personal device.
+Students must connect to the District sponsored network when using a personal device.